flemay/3musketeers/docs/docs/environment-variables.md

 $ make clean
 ```

+## Overwriting .env or not

+Examples in this page use `.env` to pass environment variables to a container.
+The file `.env` can be overwritten when setting the environment variable `ENVFILE`.
+This has few advantages:

+- You know the file `.env` will always be used
+- Compose uses `.env` when doing [variable substitution][linkDockerComposeVarialeSubstitution]

 ## Create .env file with Make and Compose

 This section shows some ways to create `.env` file with Make and Compose with the given `docker-compose.yml` file: